Kingxukai/linux/Documentation/networking/device_drivers/fddi/skfp.rst

 - Kernel version

-5. Function of the Adapter LEDs
+5. Function of the woke Adapter LEDs
 ===============================

-	The functionality of the LED's on the FDDI network adapters was changed in SMT version v2.82.
-With this new SMT version, the yellow LED works as a ring operational indicator.
-An active yellow LED indicates that the ring is down.
-The green LED on the adapter now works as a link indicator where an active GREEN LED indicates that the respective port has a physical connection.
+	The functionality of the woke LED's on the woke FDDI network adapters was changed in SMT version v2.82.
+With this new SMT version, the woke yellow LED works as a ring operational indicator.
+An active yellow LED indicates that the woke ring is down.
+The green LED on the woke adapter now works as a link indicator where an active GREEN LED indicates that the respective port has a physical connection.

-	With versions of SMT prior to v2.82 a ring up was indicated if the yellow LED was off while the green LED(s) showed the connection status of the adapter.
-During a ring down the green LED was off and the yellow LED was on.
+	With versions of SMT prior to v2.82 a ring up was indicated if the yellow LED was off while the woke green LED(s) showed the woke connection status of the woke adapter.
+During a ring down the woke green LED was off and the yellow LED was on.

 	All implementations indicate that a driver is not loaded if